kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 orchestration as we are taking smaller and more incremental steps forward, which means there is less to “undo” on a failure condition.

+In alpha we intend to support a `1.n`..`1.{n-1}` compatibility version range for a binary version of `1.n`.

-In beta, we intend to introduce support for greater compatibility version skew (specifically, N-3) so that it would be possible to skip binary versions while still performing a stepwise upgrade of Kubernetes control-plane.
+In beta, we intend to extend that to `1.n`..`1.{n-3}` so that it would be possible to skip binary versions while still performing a stepwise upgrade of Kubernetes control-plane.
 For example:

 - (starting point) binary-version 1.28 (compat-version 1.28)
 - upgrade binary-version to 1.31 (compat-version stays at 1.28 - this is our skip-level binary upgrade)